illustration of a car in front of a row of buildings

 What is end of FBT year and how does it affect me?

-The Australian Tax Office (ATO) requires a certain amount of FBT to be paid on your novated lease.
+Australian Tax Office (ATO) legislation requires a certain amount of Fringe Benefits Tax (FBT) to be paid on your novated lease.

-The amount of FBT is based on the taxable value associated with your novated lease car.
-This must be collected (or offset) within the current FBT year, which runs from 1 April – 31 March.
+The amount of FBT is based on the taxable value associated with your vehicle.

 For most customers, there’s likely nothing you need to do prior to the end of the FBT year as Oly will have already taken steps to ensure everything runs smoothly.
 Please check any communications from Oly to see if any action is required from you.